 Acupuncture originated from ancient China around 3,000 years ago by healers and works by providing self-healing through stimulating specific acupuncture points.
 The points are stimulated by either inserting those needles you see or by massaging and cupping (placement of suction cups) those specific points.
 For the needles, the use of heat and electrical stimulation will help enhance the effects of acupuncture further, leading to greater efficiency and effectiveness.

-Without getting into the specifics on the philosophy of acupuncture and traditional Chinese medicine, acupuncture therapy has been for years recognized as an alternative form of treatment for the body.
+Without getting into the specifics on the philosophy of acupuncture for aches and pains, traditional Chinese medicine, acupuncture therapy has been for years recognized as an alternative form of treatment for the body.
 Through acupuncture, one’s nervous system, immune system, digestive system and physical body parts such as muscles and joints can be positively affected, helping to alleviate pain, improve sleep and general well-being.

 During each session, the specialist will first physically perform some examinations to assess your well-being and the underlying problems that could be causing you pain and aches in your body.
 From there, he or she will determine the points that need to be stimulated and insert the needles in the specific points.
 Each session can last anywhere from five to thirty minutes and you may experience a mild discomfort when the needles are inserted.
 After a while, you should feel relaxed and symptoms of pain in your affected areas is likely to subside immediately.